-PROXY FOR CLASS A COMMON STOCK AND CLASS B COMMON STOCK The undersigned hereby appoints David S. Sorce and Thomas S. Summer, or any one of them, proxies for the undersigned with full power of substitution to vote all shares of CANANDAIGUA BRANDS, INC. (the "Company") that the undersigned would be entitled to vote at the Annual Meeting of Stockholders to be held at One Chase Square, Rochester, New York, on Tuesday, July 18, 2000, at 11:00 a.m., and at any adjournments thereof (the "Meeting").
+PROXY FOR CLASS A COMMON STOCK AND CLASS B COMMON STOCK The undersigned hereby appoints David S. Sorce and Thomas S. Summer, or any one of them, proxies for the undersigned with full power of substitution to vote all shares of CONSTELLATION BRANDS, INC. (the "Company") that the undersigned would be entitled to vote at the Annual Meeting of Stockholders to be held at One Chase Square, Rochester, New York, on Tuesday, July 17, 2001, at 11:00 a.m. (local time), and at any adjournments thereof (the "Meeting").
 Class A Stockholders, voting as a separate class, are entitled to elect two directors at the Meeting.
 Class B Stockholders, voting as a separate class, are entitled to elect five directors at the Meeting.
 Please refer to the Proxy Statement for details.
 Your Shares of Class A Common Stock and/or Class B Common Stock appear on the back of this card.
-Note that Shares (if any) designated as "ESPP" refer to Shares of Class A Common Stock.
 PLEASE SIGN ON THE BACK.
 THIS PROXY IS SOLICITED ON BEHALF OF THE BOARD OF DIRECTORS OF THE COMPANY.
 THE SHARES REPRESENTED BY THIS PROXY WILL BE VOTED AS SPECIFIED BY THE UNDERSIGNED.
 THIS PROXY REVOKES ANY PRIOR PROXY GIVEN BY THE UNDERSIGNED.
-UNLESS AUTHORITY TO VOTE FOR ONE OR MORE OF THE NOMINEES IS SPECIFICALLY WITHHELD, THE SHARES REPRESENTED BY A SIGNED PROXY WILL BE VOTED FOR THE ELECTION OF DIRECTORS AND, UNLESS OTHERWISE SPECIFIED, THE SHARES REPRESENTED BY A SIGNED PROXY WILL BE VOTED FOR PROPOSAL 2.
-TO APPROVE THE BOARD OF DIRECTORS' RECOMMENDATIONS, SIMPLY SIGN ON THE BACK.
+UNLESS AUTHORITY TO VOTE FOR ONE OR MORE OF THE NOMINEES IS SPECIFICALLY WITHHELD, THE SHARES REPRESENTED BY A SIGNED PROXY WILL BE VOTED FOR THE ELECTION OF DIRECTORS AND, UNLESS OTHERWISE SPECIFIED, THE SHARES REPRESENTED BY A SIGNED PROXY WILL BE VOTED FOR PROPOSAL 2. ---- TO APPROVE THE BOARD OF DIRECTORS' RECOMMENDATIONS, SIMPLY SIGN ON THE BACK.
 YOU NEED NOT MARK ANY BOXES.
 CONTINUED AND TO BE SIGNED ON REVERSE SIDE [SEE REVERSE SIDE] BALLOT PLEASE MARK YOUR VOTES AS [X] INDICATED IN THIS EXAMPLE 1.
 Election of Directors: To elect Directors as set forth in the Proxy Statement.
-CLASS A STOCKHOLDERS CLASS B STOCKHOLDERS Thomas C. McDermott, Paul L. Smith George Bresler, Jeananne K. Hauswald, James A. Locke, III, Richard Sands, Robert Sands FOR BOTH [] WITHHELD [] FOR ALL [] WITHHELD [] FOR BOTH [NOMINEES (except as noted below)] WITHHELD [] FROM BOTH NOMINEES FOR ALL [] NOMINEES (except as noted below) WITHHELD [] FROM ALL NOMINEES [] [] FOR, except vote withheld from nominee identified on above line.
-FOR, except vote withheld from nominee(s) identified on above line.
-2. Proposal to ratify selection of Arthur Andersen LLP, Certified Public Accountants, as the Company's independent auditors for the fiscal year ending February 28, 2001.
-FOR AGAINST ABSTAIN [] [] [] 3.
-In their discretion, the proxies are authorized to vote upon such other business not known at the time of the solicitation of this Proxy as may properly come before the Meeting or at any adjournments thereof. [] MARK HERE FOR ADDRESS CHANGE AND NOTE BELOW OF THE ENTITY, INDICATING HIS OR HER TITLE OR CAPACITY.
-The undersigned acknowledges receipt with this Proxy of a copy of the Notice of Annual Meeting and Proxy Statement for the Company's 2000 Annual Meeting, describing more fully the proposals set forth herein.
-SIGNATURE DATE NOTE: PLEASE DATE THIS PROXY AND SIGN YOUR NAME ABOVE EXACTLY AS IT APPEARS HEREON.
+CLASS A STOCKHOLDERS Thomas C. McDermott, Paul L. Smith th George Bresler, Jeananne K. Hauswald, James A. Locke, III, Richard Sa Robert Sands nds, ] WITHHELD [ ] FOR ALL [ ] WITHHELD [ ] noted below) noted below) FOR BOTH [ ] NOMINEES (except as noted below) WITHHELD [ ] FROM BOTH NOMINEES FOR ALL [] NOMINEES (except as noted below) WITHHELD [ ] FROM ALL NOMINEES --------------------------- -- --------------------------------------- -- -------------------------------------- FOR, except vote withheld FOR, except vote withheld from nominee identified on from nominee(s) identified on above line. above line.

+Proposal to ratify selection of Arthur Andersen LLP, Certified Public Accountants, as the Company's independent auditors for the fiscal year ending February 28, 2002.
+FOR AGAINST ABSTAIN [ ] [ ] [ ] In their discretion, the proxies are authorized to vote upon such other business not known at the time of the solicitation of this Proxy as may properly come before the Meeting or at any adjournments thereof. [ ] MARK HERE FOR ADDRESS CHANGE AND NOTE BELOW The undersigned acknowledges receipt with this Proxy of a copy of the Notice of Annual Meeting and Proxy Statement for the Company's 2001 Annual Meeting, describing more fully the proposals set forth herein.
+SIGNATURE DATE SIGNATURE DATE NOTE: PLEASE DATE THIS PROXY AND SIGN YOUR NAME ABOVE EXACTLY AS IT APPEARS HEREON.
 EXECUTORS, ADMINISTRATORS, TRUSTEES, ETC. SHOULD SO INDICATE WHEN SIGNING.
-IF THE STOCKHOLDER IS A CORPORATION OR OTHER ENTITY, THE FULL ENTITY NAME SHOULD BE INSERTED AND THE PROXY SIGNED BY A DULY AUTHORIZED REPRESENTATIVE
+IF THE STOCKHOLDER IS A CORPORATION OR OTHER ENTITY, THE FULL ENTITY NAME SHOULD BE INSERTED AND THE PROXY SIGNED BY A DULY AUTHORIZED REPRESENTATIVE OF THE ENTITY, INDICATING HIS OR HER TITLE OR CAPACITY.